Updated: January 14, 2012

 - Tournament Sections

-- Combining Sections in Qualification Tournaments: The Chief Tournament Director will make every effort NOT to combine sections during a qualification
+- Combining Sections in Qualification Tournaments: The Chief Tournament Director will make every effort not to combine sections during a qualification

 event.
 If there are 5 or fewer players in a section, then a Round Robin System may be employed.
 If there is only 1 player in a section, then that section